OpenMS/pyopenms-docs/docs/source/ML_tutorial.rst

 Preprocessing
 -------------

-Data preprocessing is an important task, it's a technique that try to extract information from chunks of data.
-Databases can get incredibly massive and usually contain data of all sorts, from comments left on social media to numbers coming from analytic dashboards.
-That vast amount of information is heterogenous by nature, which means that they don’t share the same structure – that’s if they have a structure to begin with.
+Cleaning data before applying a machine learning method keeps the relevant information in potentially massive amount of data.

-Here we will try to extract all the information from the amino acid sequences using the data preprocessing techniques.
+Here we will apply some simple preprocessing to extract novel machine learning features from the amino acid sequences.
 Some of the parameters that can be derived are

 1. {Alphabet}_count = The count of Amino Acids in the sequence.
 2. {Alphabet}_freq = The count of Amino Acids divided by the total length of the sequence.